SimGriff/dragon-karate-academy-pp1/README.md

 ### Contact page

 The contact page is where new and existing members can contact the club.
 They are provided with multiple options to communicate with the club  including the club’s full postal address, email and telephone number together with a google map to show precisely where the club is located.
-Users also have the option to contact the club via a form that incorporates a dropdown subject option with room to input a typed message to the club in a box underneath.
-This has a clearly defined send button to submit the form.
+Users also have the option to contact the club via a form that incorporates a dropdown subject option with room to input a typed message to the club in a box underneath, this has a clearly defined send button to submit the form.
+The submitted form takes the user to https://formdump.codeinstitute.net/.

 ![Screenshot of contact section](docs/screenshots/screenshot-contact.png)
 ![Screenshot of form](docs/screenshots/screenshot-form.png)

 ## Future Features